Gender separation in Judaism: Swimming

 Many Orthodox Jews believe that men and women should not swim together.
 The laws prohibiting mixed bathing are derived from the laws of tzniut.
 This is due to concerns that bathing suits are inherently immodest, and do not meet tzniut requirements.
 In particular, a woman who comes dressed in a bathing suit to a pool is appearing publicly not meeting the requirements of tzniut, and a man who comes to a pool where women are dressed in bathing suits will inevitably see women dressed in this manner.
 Indeed, many pools within Jewish communities have separate hours for male and female swimming to accommodate those who follow this law.

 Women following the laws of tzniut will wear a long T-shirt style dress over their bathing suit that meets tzniut requirements, considering this to be sufficient for swimming in the presence of men.
 Men, though, are more strict about the presence of immodestly-dressed women, due to concerns over the possibility of arousal.

 Conservative, Reform, and other forms of Judaism do not have any restrictions on mixed swimming.
 Some Modern Orthodox Jews will also participate in mixed swimming.

 Streets

 Some Haredi communities enforce, or attempt to enforce, gender segregation on sidewalks.
 In New Square, New York, signs remain posted telling women to abide by modesty rules, and streets are strictly separated by gender, with women on the opposite side as men.
 In the Mea Shearim section of Jerusalem, some Haredi Jews have also tried to segregate sidewalks.

 Parks and athletic facilities

 At Kiryas Joel, a Hasidic community in New York, a public park was opened that included separate sections for boys and girls, with a great distance between.
 Rabbi Gedalia Segdin, the town's treasurer, announced the park would be under the scrutiny of the town "Modesty Committee" to ensure gender segregation.
-Yiddish signs distributed throughout the park making sure everyone kept to their specified section.
-Civil rights organizations protested gender segregation in a public space in New York.
+Yiddish signs distributed throughout the park made sure everyone kept to their specified section.
+Civil rights organizations protested gender segregation in a public space in New York, and the American Civil Liberties Union and New York Civil Liberties Union filed a lawsuit against Kiryas Joel.
+After initially claiming that the park did not exist, Kiryas Joel ultimately settled the suit and agreed not to "endorse" sex-segregation in its public places.